"Come sit with me under a tree and let me tell you a story…"

 A child is someone who passes through your life, and then disappears into an adult.”

 High school was hard for me.
 I went to a private school because my mother valued a good education, but I found it hard to fit in.
 Most of the other kids were from other states, even countries.
 I read a lot of Hugh Prather and the poetry of Kahlil Gibran.
-I loved my English classes, but found I also enjoyed mountaineering classes as well.
+I loved my English classes, but found I also enjoyed outdoor mountaineering classes as well.
 I participated in rock climbing, winter camping and cross-country skiing.
-As a class in 11th grade we went on a seven day winter camping trip, but we got lost.
+As a class in 11th grade, we went on a seven day winter camping trip, but we got lost in the mountains.
 We made snow caves and ate what food we had: bread, oatmeal and sugar.
 There were no cell phones back then, so a teacher skied back for help.
 Three days later an army Chinook helicopter rescued us.
-I was really glad to be home.
+I was really glad to be home with my family.

 I went to Evergreen State College in Olympia Washington for two years and studied Environmental Education, I was convinced I wanted to be a forest ranger.
-But I was homesick and ended up back home to regroup.
-I graduated from Pine Manor College outside of Boston with a degree in Business Management with a minor in English: Writing & Literature.
-After I graduated, I got my first job at a publishing company in Boston!
+But I was homesick and ended up back home in Colorado to regroup.
+I eventually graduated from Pine Manor College outside of Boston with a degree in Business Management with a minor in English: Writing & Literature.
+After I graduated, I got my first job at Little, Brown & Co., publishing in Boston!
 I worked in their textbook sales division and loved it.
 My passion for writing was only a little spark at this time as I had to pay rent and subway fares.
-As time went on, I met my husband and we eventually settled in Connecticut.
-When my kids were in school, I worked on my craft, was a substitute teacher and worked for Scholastic as a Book Fair representative.
+As time went on, I met my husband and we eventually settled in northern Connecticut.
+When my kids were in school I worked as a substitute teacher, Scholastic Book Fairs Representative and continued to work on my craft.
 I have three boys who make me proud each and every day.
 We enjoy spending time on Cape Cod together in the summer, walking the beach, kayaking and crabbing.
-I currently live in a quiet neighborhood surrounded by cornfields and the rolling hills of Northern Connecticut with my husband, my fifteen year old son and two very spoiled Dachshunds named Baxter and Bella.
+I currently live in a quiet neighborhood surrounded by cornfields and rolling hills with my husband, my youngest son and two very spoiled Dachshunds named Baxter and Bella.

 Your experiences make you who you are.
-Hold onto the truth in those experiences and write about them.
-If there’s any advice I can give about writing it’s this: Be yourself.
+Hold onto the truth in those experiences, and write about them.
+If there’s any advice I can give you about writing, it’s this: Be yourself.
 No one can write the stories you can.
-Reach for the stars and to quote Winston Churchill, “Never give up.
+Reach for the stars and to quote Sir Winston Churchill, “Never give up.
 Never give up.
 Never give up.
 Never, never, never, never, never.”